Featured Signatory Offer Details

-As well as the dedicated support we offer our care leaver students, including named contacts, careers advice, support finding accommodation, help to source potential additional funding ,and asylum seeker / discretionary leave to remain support, we also have a very active and successful student employment and work experience programme.
-We have a long standing commitment to provide work experience – including paid work – for as many of our students as possible, to help them financially and to give them the confidence and employment skills to enable a smooth transition from education into the world of work.
+Offering care leavers a package of a course combined with the opportunity of a paid work placement, care experienced students are given priority within our successful student employment and work experience programmes.
+We have a long standing commitment to provide work experience – including paid work to help them financially and to give them the confidence and employment skills to enable a smooth transition from education into the world of work.

 Potential future work

 Future potential activities to support care-experienced employees that are currently being actively discussed include:

 ● Establishing a staff care-leaver network, alongside our other inclusive staff networks